dwmcrobb/dwmwhat/README.md

-# DwmWhat
+# DwmWhat : bringing an old standard back into modern C++

-A small header-only C++ library for embedding package information in compiled code, and a utility to search for the information in compiled code much like the very old `what` utility from SCCS.
+DwmWhat is a small header-only C++ library for embedding package information in compiled code, and a utility to search for the information in compiled code much like the very old `what` utility from SCCS.

+The `what` utility was part of POSIX.1 (2001).
+It is optional, and is not in the base of most (any?)
+Linux distros.
+It is installed as part of the base of FreeBSD, and is on my Apple systems via Xcode command line utilities.
+It is useful, but requires developers to follow a convention very few follow today.
+I like the convention (embed strings starting with '@(#)' in files), despite the fact that no one in their right mind uses SCCS for revision control today (even for single local files, RCS makes more sense).

 ## Platforms
 - macOS